-Beyond the rich opportunities in forensic assessment, the intersection of psychology and law is also at the root of many state and federal policies.
-This fellowship offers a unique opportunity to work closely with New Mexico's Behavioral Health Services Division of Health and Human Services and contribute specifically to forensic policy advocacy and change.
-Although the policy experience looks different each year because of its dependence on projects and programs being addressed, you can expect to learn persuasive writing techniques, overall functioning of state systems, and effective participation on committees and boards (including Robert's Rules of Order).
+Fellows also experience the unique position of working closely with forensic policymakers via New Mexico's Behavioral Health Services Division of Health and Human Services, contributing specifically to forensic policy advocacy and change.
+Although the policy experience looks different each year (because of dependence on projects and programs being addressed), you can expect to learn persuasive writing techniques, overall functioning of state systems, and effective participation on committees and boards.
+Past fellows have written situation reports and policy papers, designed psycholegal programs, conducted program evaluation/outcome research, conducted policy analysis, served as active participants in the Supreme Court Commission on Mental Health and Competency and the Legislative/ Rule Change Subcommittee, and served on the Sentencing Commission Legislative Committee.